 - Contact form

-We collect questions, queries or feedback you leave, including your name, email address, telephone and postcode, if you use our online form to contact innovateni.com.
+We collect questions, queries or feedback you leave, including your name, email address, telephone and postcode, if you use our online form to contact Innovate NI.
 We use these details to respond to the feedback/query you send us.
-In some instances, this information is passed to the authorised person in Invest Northern Ireland, government department, agency, public body or our third party supplier (Orryx Ltd) that we believe can best respond or assist you.
+In some instances, this information is passed to the authorised person in Invest Northern Ireland, government department, agency or other public body that we believe can best respond or assist you.

 - Innovation Assessment